 - game (Game) The game to compute equilibria in. - rational (bool, default True) Compute using rational numbers.
 If False, using floating-point arithmetic.
-Using rationals is more precise, but slower. - external (bool, default False) Call the external command-line solver instead of the internally-linked implementation.
-Requires the command-line solvers to be installed somewhere accessible in the system path. - use_lrs (bool, default False) If True, use the implementation based on lrslib.
+Using rationals is more precise, but slower. - use_lrs (bool, default False) If True, use the implementation based on lrslib.
 This is experimental.